wordofwarning/wordofwarning.org/current/2015-autumnwinter/makishi/index.md

 *Presented by* Contact + Word of Warning

 ####In Brief
-With characteristic wit, Stacy offers up a secular evening prayer (vesper) — delving into the undercurrents of *Moby Dick*, pop music and Hollywood blockbusters.
+With characteristic wit, Stacy offers up a secular evening prayer (vesper), delving into the undercurrents of *Moby Dick*, pop music and Hollywood blockbusters.

 ####Venue + Booking Details
 Dates: Tuesday 17 + Wednesday 18 November 2015, 8pm